webiny/docs.webiny.com/docs/webiny/introduction.md

 We're glad you're interested in contributing and would love to see your PR!
 Head over to our [contribution guidelines](https://github.com/webiny/webiny-js/blob/master/CONTRIBUTING.md) to get familiar with the process.

-Open a topic [on the forum](https://community.webiny.com/), file an [issue on Github](https://github.com/webiny/webiny-js/issues) or join our [Spectrum chat](https://spectrum.chat/webiny), we'll be glad to discuss the issue with you and provide help and directions.
+Open a topic [on the forum](https://community.webiny.com/), file an [issue on Github](https://github.com/webiny/webiny-js/issues) or join our [Gitter chat](https://gitter.im/Webiny/webiny-js), we'll be glad to discuss the issue with you and provide help and directions.